-- Cover Page and Certificate of Compliance
+1. Cover Page and Certificate of Compliance

 Please complete all items on cover page form and Certificate of Compliance.
-The

-Certificate of Compliance must be signed by PI, the organization director, and fiscal agent
+The Certificate of Compliance must be signed by PI, college/department's dean and fiscal agent.

-or financial representative.

-- 2. Project Summary
+2. Project Summary

 The project summary (also called abstract) must be 250 words or less.
 It should concisely describe the proposed project by describing the objectives, key features, and proposed outcomes.
 The summary should also provide a timetable for project implementation.
 Write in general terms understandable by a non-expert in the field.
 Avoid technical jargon as much as possible and write at a level for the average scientist/engineer.